commandeer/commandeer.github.io/docs/user-guides/notion/index.md

 ![Notion Integration Page](/assets/images/notion/commandeer-aws-export-notion-page.png)

-With that selected, not look in your url bar on your browser, and take note of the page id.
-Alsong with your secret token, you will need this page id to access Notion from within Commandeer.
+With that selected, look in your url bar on your browser, and take note of the page id.
+This page id along with your token from step 1 is what you will need to access Notion from within Commandeer.

 ![Notion Page Id](/assets/images/notion/notion-page-id.png)